RabiulHasan0001/Retinopathy-Detection-using-Transfer-Learning/README.md

    - Use the provided datasets (e.g., Kaggle DR Resized or APTOS 2019 Blindness Detection).
 4. Run the notebook to train the model using your chosen configurations.

+### TASK-C: Attention Mechanisms in the VGG16, ResNet38, DenseNet201 and Efficientnet Models

+1. Navigate to the `TASK-A` folder.
+2. Open the provided notebook.
+This notebook contains both task A and task c combinely.
+3. To get the required output:
+   - Set the dataset directory properly based on your dataset location
+   - Use the DeepDRiD dataset for model fine-tuning
+4. Execute the notebook to train the model with your selected configurations. (preferred Kaggle GPU 100)
+5. Evaluate the results by comparing metrics like Cohen's Kappa scores.

 ### TASK-D: Ensemble Learning and Image Preprocessing

 1. Navigate to the `TASK-D` folder.